|Nutrition Facts (per serving)|

-Lasagna can be frozen after it is baked and cooled or before it is baked.
-To avoid a watery end product, make sure the casserole dish is frozen in as airtight a package as possible.
+- Lasagna can be frozen before it is baked or after it is baked and cooled.
+To avoid a watery end product, make sure the casserole dish is wrapped up very tightly.

-Heat the oven to 350 F. Cover the top of the lasagna loosely with foil so it doesn't brown too quickly.
-Bake for 45 minutes, remove the foil and bake an additional 15 minutes or until bubbly hot (uncooked frozen lasagna will take longer).
+- For a baked, frozen lasagna: Heat the oven to 350 F, cover the top of the lasagna loosely with foil so it doesn't brown too quickly, and bake for 45 minutes.
+Remove the foil and bake an additional 15 minutes or until bubbly hot.